maxneuvians/maple/README.md

 on local JSON schema files. ex. `test\data\schema.json`

 The library can also create structs based on GraphQL types (currently commented out).
-The idea was to parse the result data through the struct for validation
+The idea was to parse the result data through the struct for validation.

+Contributions and issues welcome!

 ## License
 MIT